How Retrieved Context Shapes Internal Representations in RAG: Limitation

 \section{Limitation}

-Our analysis focuses primarily on the last prompt token representations and their evolution across layers.
-While this choice is motivated by their direct influence on generation, it does not capture token-level dynamics within the context or during response generation.
-Extending representation analysis to earlier prompt tokens or to response tokens could provide a more fine-grained understanding of RAG behavior.
+{Our analysis focuses primarily on the last prompt token representations and their evolution across layers because the last prompt token directly conditions the output distribution and therefore provides a clean, comparable representation across different retrieval settings.
+However, the single token representation does not capture token-level dynamics within the context or during response generation.} Extending representation analysis to earlier prompt tokens or to response tokens could provide a more fine-grained understanding of RAG behavior.